 Activities specifically designed to enhance employability are included in the curriculum.
 The application and interview process is included in the final year curriculum and facilitated by practice partners.
 Information regarding revalidation, future study and continuing professional development are also provided.
 The use of a portfolio throughout the programme emphasises this principle and supports revalidation.

-Access to midwifery leaders is ensured, in order to highlight career development options in specialist roles, management and education.
+Access to senior midwifery leaders and academics is ensured, in order to highlight career development options in specialist roles, management, research and education.

 Other sources of information that you may wish to consult